 Fowler was able to quiet some of his doubters by winning the 2015 Players championship, his first victory at one of golf’s top tournaments, while he has still not won a major tournament, and it was only his second career victory.

 The 26-year-old was recently voted by his fellow players as one of the most overrated golfers on the PGA Tour, tying for that unwanted distinction with Ian Poulter.

 Editors note: Think you know golf?
 If so, give this a shot: Heavy’s partners at DraftKings are running a Fantasy Golf Millionaire Maker contest for next month’s U.S. Open.
 Pick the right lineup and you can turn your $20 into $1 million.
 It’s too early to choose your team, but you can reserve your spot in the contest today.

 2. He’s Toned Down His Wardrobe Significantly

-USA Today’s Christine Brennan writes that Fowler expressed his desire to get serious in a phone conversation last December with coach Butch Harmon.
+USA Today’s Christine Brennan writes that Fowler expressed his desire to get serious in a phone conversation in December 2013 with coach Butch Harmon.